Uniswap/org-v1/src/pages/blog/06-ipfs-uniswap-interface/index.md

 ## How you can help

-To keep Uniswap accessible, you can pin the hashes of each [daily release](https://github.com/Uniswap/uniswap-frontend/releases/latest).
+To keep Uniswap accessible, you can pin the hashes of the [latest release](https://github.com/Uniswap/uniswap-frontend/releases/latest).

 Does this work sound interesting?
 We're hiring!
 [Shoot us a message!](mailto:contact@uniswap.org)